zeynepersoy/GLOSSAQUA_dataset/README.md

 `GLOSSAQUA_Sample.txt` contains the information of each sample with its projected geographical coordinates in WGS84 (latitude and longitude).
 Each row corresponds to the sample while columns include the biogeographic realms, the type of ecosystem type, the environmental context, the level of ecological complexity, the organismal group and the sampling method.

-`GLOSAQUA_Size.txt` compiles information related to the size spectrum methodology and parameters.
+`GLOSSAQUA_Size.txt` compiles information related to the size spectrum methodology and parameters.
 Each row corresponds to the individual estimates of size spectrum parameters, while the columns include the size spectrum parameters (i.e., slope, intercept and linearity), body size units, and body size ranges.

 In the 📁 rscripts/, you can find the following R codes: